 - Upgrade donors with online giving data.

-When you select donation options that meet your donors’ needs, you’re expressing that you care about their experience.
+When you offer donation options that meet your donors’ needs, you’re expressing that you care about their experience.
 This directly influences their engagement with your cause.
 Ready to learn more about optimizing your online fundraising methods?
 In this article we will look at 4 online donation options to boost your nonprofit’s efforts.
 Let’s kick things off by discussing online donation forms.

 1. Offer custom online donation forms.

 Your online donation form serves as the foundation of your digital fundraising strategy.
 As such, you should take the time to optimize it to maximize the donor experience.